TL;DR

 3. No Pre-push Hook

 A pre-push hook could have scanned for secrets and blocked the push.
-I had one set up on my main projects but not on this one.
+He had one set up on his main projects but not on this one.

 4. Not Double-Checking the Directory

-I assumed I was in the right folder.
-A quick pwd or git remote -v would have shown me the mistake.
+He assumed he was in the right folder.
+A quick pwd or git remote -v would have shown the mistake.

 Global Git Hooks

-I set up global pre-commit and pre-push hooks that scan for common secret patterns.
-They run on every repository, not just the ones I remember to configure.
+He set up global pre-commit and pre-push hooks that scan for common secret patterns.
+They run on every repository, not just the ones he remembers to configure.

 # ~/.config/git/hooks/pre-push